 Peel and Enjoy

-- Gently tap egg on countertop until some part of the shell is crackled.
-Peel the hard boiled eggs and discard the eggs shells before serving the eggs immediately or transfer them to a glass container and place in the refrigerator.
+• Gently tap the egg on the countertop until some part of the shell is cracked.
+Peel the hard-boiled eggs and discard the egg shells before serving the eggs immediately, or transfer them to a glass container and place in the refrigerator.
 It’ll be good in the fridge for up to 1 week.

 How to Easily Peel Hard Boiled Eggs

-Another tip for easier to peel hard boiled eggs is to buy your eggs earlier.
-Older eggs are easier to peel than fresh eggs as the pH of the white albumen aren’t bonded as tightly to the membrane as it ages.
+Another tip for easier-to-peel hard-boiled eggs is to buy your eggs earlier.
+Older eggs are easier to peel than fresh eggs, as the pH of the white albumen isn’t bonded as tightly to the membrane as it ages.
 This is why older eggs are easier to peel!

 Tip: How to Meal Prep Hard Boiled Eggs